 It is recommended that students have attained the age of 18 by the course commencement date.

 Evidence of Australian citizenship or permanent residency is required.
 All participants require a Unique Student Identification (USI) number.
 If you do not have a USI number you can apply for one online at https://www.usi.gov.au/students, or you can give MCIE’s admin staff permission to apply on your behalf.

-RPL and Credit Transfer (CT) are available.
+Recognition of Prior Learning (RPL) and Credit Transfer (CT) are available.
 Fees apply.
 Refer to the Domestic Student Handbook or contact us for more information on fees and terms and conditions.